 Like other countries, Mongolia is party to a number of international commercial or trade agreements, and it could become party to others.
-Many of these either expressly authorize the use of e-communications or are expressed in media-neutral terms that would allow e-communications if those acting under the agreements (businesses or governments) chose to use them.
+Many of these either expressly authorize the use of ecommunications or are expressed in media-neutral terms that would allow e-communications if those acting under the agreements (businesses or governments) chose to use them.

 If the local laws tended to restrict e-communications, sometimes transacting parties could rely on the international agreements for their authority to go paperless.
-This is true in part because
+This is true in part because Mongolian law routinely says that in the event of conflict between a national law and a treaty obligation, the treaty obligation prevails.
+It is also true in part simply because the international instrument may have a wider scope than the national one and leave more room for innovative practice across the border.

-&lt;sup>129 The validity of an international contract for services and the application of Mongolian laws will depend on private international law rules about whose law applies to the contract and the impact of mandatory local rules on it.
+130 The validity of an international contract for services and the application of Mongolian laws will depend on private international law rules about whose law applies to the contract and the impact of mandatory local rules on it.
 Such an analysis is beyond the scope of this report.